Chapter 10 - GUI (Imgui)

 }

-Am finally, we will implement the
+And finally, we will implement the IGuiInstance in the Main class:

-Main` class:public class Main implements IAppLogic, IGuiInstance {
+public class Main implements IAppLogic, IGuiInstance {

 ...